bevyengine/bevy-website/content/learn/book/getting-started/plugins/_index.md

 This also means you are free to replace any components you don't like.
 Think you can build a better {{rust_type(type="struct", mod="bevy::window", name="WindowPlugin", no_mod=true)}}?
 Go ahead!
 But consider [contributing it back to Bevy](/learn/book/contributing) so others can benefit from your genius :)

 Of course, most developers won't want to pick and choose which components they use right out of the gate.
-Bevy has a set of "default plugins" that that provide a "full engine" experience.
+Bevy has a set of "default plugins" that provide a "full engine" experience.

 ## Bevy's Default Plugins